borhanmukto/OHAUS-Serial_Data_Logger/README.md

 2. Navigate to the folder containing app.py.

-3. Bashstreamlit run app.py
+3. Bash
+  `streamlit run app.py`

-4. A new tab will automatically open in your default web browser displaying the dashboard.
+5. A new tab will automatically open in your default web browser displaying the dashboard.

 📖 User Guide